 The urban water sector faces a suite of unique challenges that will only become more complicated with population growth, climate change and environmental and water quality concerns.
 Successful management of these urban water issues at a variety of scales requires a holistic understanding of infrastructure, green space, water quality, allocation, financing, pricing and tradeoffs.
 However, efficient water management in this sector is particularly limited by a lack of data and the rigidity of legacy institutional systems and governance structure.
 This lack of information and flexibility exacerbates existing water shortages, aging infrastructure and antiquated financial and management schemes.
-To fill these gaps, the Urban Water Policy and Innovation team conducts innovative research on big data, virtual and hard infrastructure, financing and management in the urban water sector and its interface with other sectors such as agriculture, industrial, energy and land-use sectors.
-The team works on novel solutions to enable the water sector’s shift into the 21st century.
-They develop modern governance, policy, finance, water pricing and market driven tools in an effort to improve the quality of information available to decision-makers working on water management at the local and regional scales.
+To fill these gaps, scholars with Water in the West have conducted innovative research on big data, virtual and hard infrastructure, financing and management in the urban water sector and its interface with other sectors such as agriculture, industrial, energy and land-use sectors.
+They've developed modern governance, policy, finance, water pricing and market driven tools in an effort to improve the quality of information available to decision-makers working on water management at the local and regional scales.

 In the Media

 May 03, 2022

 Felicia Marcus comments on the questionable premise of depending on Colorado River water amidst a 20-year drought.

 Felicia Marcus discusses how water restrictions imposed on Southern California residents are likely just the first of many measures cities will need to take in order to adapt to shrinking water supplies.